-On March 6, 2023, the Company filed a certificate of elimination (the "Certificate of Elimination"), with the Secretary of State of the State of Delaware with respect to the Series A Preferred Stock, par value \$0.001 per share (the "Series A Preferred Stock").
-The Certificate of Elimination (i) eliminated the previous designation of 80,000 shares of Series A Preferred Stock from the Company's Certificate of Incorporation, none of which were outstanding at the time of the filing of such Certificate of Elimination, and (ii) caused such shares of Series A Preferred Stock to resume their status as authorized but unissued and non-designated shares of Preferred Stock.
+On March 6, 2023, we filed a certificate of elimination (the "Certificate of Elimination"), with the Secretary of State of the State of Delaware with respect to the Series A Preferred Stock, par value \$0.001 per share (the "Series A Preferred Stock").
+The Certificate of Elimination (i) eliminated the previous designation of 80,000 shares of Series A Preferred Stock from our certificate of incorporation, none of which were outstanding at the time of the filing of such Certificate of Elimination, and (ii) caused such shares of Series A Preferred Stock to resume their status as authorized but unissued and non-designated shares of Preferred Stock.